-As you’ve probably noticed in the past 15 years, property managers used to have a room full of mirrors, a couple of treadmills, maybe a stationary bike and there it was… a gym.
+As you’ve probably noticed in the past 15 years, property managers used to have a room full of mirrors, a couple of treadmills, and maybe a stationary bike, and there it was… a gym.
 After simply putting those components together, the property officially had a gym that they could list as an amenity.
 Well, in today’s communities, it’s not that simple anymore.

-Communities in this time are trying to give their renters an experience with their wellness centers, which rival local gyms.
+Communities at this time are trying to give their renters an experience with their wellness centers, which rival local gyms.
 In some high-end communities, property managers have even invested in fitness experts, virtual reality machines, nutritionists, smoothie bars and even community sports teams.

 If it’s been a while since you’ve given your community center a renovation, then it’s probably the time to do so and to do it right.